ClassicUO/classicuo-web/packages/web/docs/shard-owners/1_faq.md

 1. **Discovery.**
 We're aspiring to be the OSRS of UO essentially.
 There should be a single destination people can remember to go to play UO and discover new shards/experiences.
-In my opinion, a lot of great shards go overlooked as players have a hard time finding them, and the servers have a hard time attracting users.
+It's our opinion, a lot of great shards go overlooked as players have a hard time finding them, and the servers have a hard time attracting users.
 Having a centralised server listing that is also the entrypoint to playing the servers makes that experience 100x better and will bring new players to the game.

 2. **Fragmentation/Support.**
 It's taken us over a year to get a properly stable version of CUO Web.
-We don't want to have to support 100s of fragmented installs with their own bugs and give support on how to bootstrap/maintain the infrastructure needed.
+We don't want to have to support 100s of fragmented installations with their own bugs and give support on how to bootstrap/maintain the infrastructure needed.
 We're not a PaaS app, we're three dudes working on this in our free time with full-time jobs and families.

 3. **Cheating.**